def-gthill/kenpali/kenpali-core.md

 ### dropFirst|dropFirst

-Returns a stream with the first `n` elements skipped.
+Skips the first `n` elements of the input.

 Parameters: